-- I’m a multimedia journalist from Winnipeg interested in news, business, feature and arts reporting.
+- I’m a multimedia journalist from Winnipeg interested in social justice issues and arts reporting.

-- I enjoy shooting videos, taking photos, filing ATIPs and using data tools and mapping to complement my stories.
+- I enjoy shooting videos, taking photos, filing ATIPs and using data tools and maps to complement my stories.

-- I have a degree in rhetoric from the University of Winnipeg, a diploma in communications from Red River College and six years experience working in the media in Winnipeg and Toronto.
+- I have a degree in rhetoric, writing and communications from the University of Winnipeg, a diploma in communications from Red River College and about six years experience working in the media in Winnipeg and Toronto.

 Reporter/photographer – Metro Winnipeg

-I’m a full-time freelance reporter with Metro, pitching and writing one to three stories daily and often taking photos to run alongside stories.
-I cover news of the day on social media and for Metro’s online and print editions.
-My main beats are covering the arts and diversity; diversity meaning coverage of Indigenous, newcomer, LGBTQ and accessibility issues, among other stories focused on communities that are traditionally marginalized.
+As a full-time freelance reporter with Metro, I pitched and wrote two to four stories daily and often took photos.
+I covered breaking news and features via social media and in Metro’s online and print editions.
+My main focuses were covering the arts and diversity, including Indigenous, newcomer, LGBTQ and accessibility issues.

 Summer reporter – Toronto Star